Epstein pilot resumes testimony at Ghislaine Maxwell trial

 Pomerantz said Maxwell recruited and groomed girls for Epstein to sexually abuse from 1994 to at least 2004.

-Maxwell has pleaded not guilty and her lawyer says she’s being made a scapegoat for Epstein’s bad behavior.
+Maxwell has pleaded not guilty and her lawyer says she’s being made a scapegoat for Epstein’s alleged crimes.

 Visoski testified briefly on Monday before beginning Tuesday on the witness stand.
 Prosecutors have used his testimony to show jurors photographs of Epstein’s homes and properties.